-Abstract: This paper presents an evaluation of graphical method and experimental work for determining disk cam profiles.
-The procedures are mainly accurate for obtaining points on a cam with roller followers.
-For both analysis procedures, the coordinates of the centre of the follower are required at small increments of the cam angle.
-Both procedures can be easily programmed and depend only on the follower coordinates and not the follower type.
-A comparison on motion analysis has been made to determine the percentage error occurred in both procedures.
+Abstract- This paper presents an evaluation of graphical method and experimental work for determining plate cam profiles.
+Both methods are accurate for obtaining points on a cam with vertical roller followers.
+The coordinates of the centre of the follower are required at small increments of the cam angle.
+It can be easily programmed and depend only on the follower coordinates and not the follower type.
+A comparison on motion analysis has been made to determine the percentage error occurred in both methods.
+From result between graphical and experimental methods, the different of the follower displacement calculated and shows the small value of displacement occur among them where less than 5 %.

-Keywords: Disk Cams, In-line Roller Follower, Mechanism Analysis
+Keywords: Plate Cams, Vertical In-line Roller Follower, Mechanism Analysis

-INTRODUCTION
+I. INTRODUCTION

 Cam mechanism is preferred over a wide variety of machines because the cam is possible to obtain an unlimited variety of motions.
 The cam has a very important function in the operation of many classes of machines, especially those of the automatic type, such as printing presses, shoe machinery, textile machinery, gear-cutting machines, and screw machines.
 The cam may be defined as a machine element having a curved outline or a curved groove, which, by its oscillation or rotation motion, gives a predetermined specified motion to another element called the follower [1].
-In other mechanism word, cam transforms а rotational or oscillating motion to а translating or linear motion.
+In other word, cam mechanism transforms a rotational or oscillating motion to a translating or linear motion.
 In fact, cam can be used to obtain unusual or irregular motion that would be difficult to obtain from other linkage.

 The variety of different types of cam and follower systems that one can choose from is quite broad.
 It depends on the shape of contacting surface of the cam and the profile of the follower.
 Cams are made in a variety of forms, including a rotating disk plate with radial required profile, a reciprocating wedge of a required shape, a cylindrical barrel cam with a follower groove cut in a diameter and a cylindrical with required profile cut in the end.
+[1,5].